 The Biology Department offers a breadth of courses in modern biology for science majors and courses on contemporary topics in biology for non-majors.
 Science education for non-majors is provided through a number of courses that meet first-year seminar, Natural Scientific Approaches and Connections core requirements.
 The curriculum for majors covers modern biology from molecules and cells through organisms, populations, and ecosystems, and emphasizes the conceptual, historical, and technical progression of biological science.
 Specialization in specific areas of biology is made possible by offering a variety of advanced elective courses.
-The Biology major can be used as preparation for graduate school or professional careers in the health sciences and secondary teaching.
+The Biology majors can be used as preparation for graduate school or professional careers in technical fields, the health sciences, and education.

 The Biology Department promotes close contact between faculty and students through faculty-taught laboratories and a highly organized student/faculty research program.
 The department has well-equipped programs for faculty-directed student research in areas such as cell and molecular biology, physiology, ecology, and evolutionary biology.
-A unique program for the undergraduate is coursework in the techniques of electron microscopy and its application to biological problems.
+A unique program for the undergraduate is instruction in the techniques of electron and confocal microscopy and their application to biological problems.
 For marine and other animal studies, the department maintains a cooperative agreement with Pt.
 Defiance Zoo and Aquarium.
-The James R. Slater Museum of Natural History serves not only the students and the staff in the Biology Department but also the entire Northwest region as a resource for research.
+The James R. Slater Museum of Natural History serves not only the students, faculty, and the staff at the University of Puget Sound but also the entire Northwest region as a resource for teaching and research.

 The curriculum offered in the Biology Department enables students to